fqantonio/GoingInductive/README.md

 Before hand, we've to outline that the comparison is made to a well developed, well established and researched instructional design theory for over more then 200 years.
 Any slight improve is considered very strong.

-So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because, it as an overall positive impact on the learning outcomes, namely, **Learning Transfer**,  **Social Skills** and **academic results**, when the sample is clear of the school and behavior effect.
+So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning, because it as an overall positive impact on the learning outcomes analysed in this work, namely, **Learning Transfer**,  **Social Skills** and **academic results**, when the sample is clear of the school and behavior effect.

 Clearly, there is a strong positive impact for **Lab Practice** while some of the analysis show a negative impact for **Social Skills**.
 For **Academic Results** and **Learning Transfer** there is a less positive impact compared to **lab practice**.

-Students that **benefit** more are females, grade 7, grade 9, junior high and the more adapted to the school system while the one's that **don't benefit**, are the less adapted to the school system and males.
+Students that **benefit** more are females, grade 7, grade 9, junior high and the more adapted to the school system while, the one's that **don't benefit** are the less adapted to the school system and males.
 The other groups, grade 8, overall junior grade benefit less.

+**Bottom line**, if you don't want to take the risks, change conditional to have a class group more adapted to school or if you want to increase the lab practices skills in some subject or school context, and if you have an engaged team to work with.

 4C/ID is the methodology that works very well if the lab practice is a nuclear goal and/or your students are well adapted to school.
-However, in each moment there is a crucial need for social skills classroom management.
-Note that for the **learning transfer** and "Academic results" the gains are more modest.
+However, in each moment there is a need for social skills classroom management.
+Same students claim about the inductive strategy because they like to have a manual to follow learning content in order to organize their work.
+So, its important to deliver a resume of the classroom content of the day.

-**Bottom line**, if you don't want to take the risks, change conditional to have a class group more adapted to school or if you want to increase the lab practices skills in some subject or school context.

 On the other end, bLearning as a crucial benefit, it provide more individual time interaction between student and teacher which improves student engagement and motivation.
 While students are working online, during the classroom, the teacher can reply to specific student questions.

-Implementing a bLearning system is a overwhelming task for a teacher alone because there is a huge amount of work to overcome: planning, designing, organizing and deliver the online course; afterwards there is a need to updating it, developing and correcting: team to work is crucial.
+Implementing a bLearning system is a overwhelming task for a teacher alone because there is a huge amount of work to overcome: planning, designing, organizing and delivering the online course; afterwards there is a need to updating it, admonistrating, messaging with students, developing and correcting: team work is crucial.

 Another thing that has to be acknowledge by the **stakeholders** is the fact that this change is overwhelming for one teacher alone: there is a crucial need to a commited, motivated and goal-oriented team work.
 However, the motivation cannot came from a external decision but must be driven by a inner group necessity.

-Furthermore, **one methodology** is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.
+Furthermore, of course **one methodology** is not a panacea for all of the learning process, but having a educational theory is very important to develop and addapt to you educational context.
+There is also a need of stimulating research and knowledge spread of the specific impacts of each strategy.
 In this work only two were considered.

 # DISCUSSION